RaagavPrasanna/recogame/docs/algorithms.md

             - Because client only knows about last ID it fetched, this ID can be passed as `firstId` and `skipFirstId`
         - `count`
             - Number of entries to fetch
-3. **FRONTEND**: Fetch from this endpoint and display as tiles / list
+3. **FRONTEND**: Fetch from this endpoint and display as tiles/list

 # Rating system algorithm